Materials-Consortia/OPTIMADE/optimade.rst

     **Note**: We intend to implement in a future version of this API a standardized mechanism to differentiate these two cases, thus allowing databases a common way of exposing the full provenance tree with inputs and outputs between structures and calculations.

     At the moment the database providers are suggested to extend their API the way they choose, always using their database-provider-specific prefix in non-standardized fields.

-    - **Requirements/Conventions for database-provider-specific properties of calculations entries**:

-      - **Query**: Support for queries on these properties are OPTIONAL.
-        If supported, only a subset of filter operators MAY be supported.

 Appendices
 ==========